-Yuri Kuznetzov of UH, working in collaboration with researchers in LANL group T-7, has developed a new arbitrary polyhedral-mesh diffusion discretization scheme that offers several significant advantages over previous methods.
-The support-operators methodology was used to formulate this discretization.
-A breakthrough resulted from a key idea contributed by Kuznetsov for forming vector inner products on a general polyhedron/polygon by using a decomposition of the polyhedron/polygon into a set of tetrahedra/triangles in conjunction with an interior-cell vector interpolation scheme and a vector inner product expression for a single tetrahedron/triangle.
-The resulting diffusion discretization scheme is second-order accurate, symmetric positive-definite, and exactly treats material discontinuities.

-LANL researchers Shashkov and Lipnikov are now working with an X-3 team to implement the 3D geometry version of this scheme to model diffusion processes in the Project B. The scheme currently existing is non-symmetric.
-Thus it is fully expected that the equations for the new scheme will cost far less to solve than the existing equations because the symmetric positive-definite property of the new equations enables them to be solved with a conjugate-gradient method that is far more efficient than the restarted GMRES method currently used to solve the existing equations.
-Finally, the new scheme is known to be more accurate than the existing one (same order accuracy, but a significantly smaller coefficient for the leading error term).
-The new discretization method can be used for various types of meshes, including nonmatching and sliding meshes, as well as meshes with local refinements.
+Yuri Kuznetsov of UH, working in collaboration with researchers in LANL groups T-7 and X-3, has developed a new diffusion discretization scheme on arbitrary polyhedral meshes that offers several significant advantages over previous schemes.
+The mimetic methodology was used to formulate this discretization.
+The breakthrough resulted from a key idea by Kuznetsov.
+It was suggested that a vector inner product on a general polyhedron be formed by using a decomposition of the polyhedron into a set of tetrahedrons in conjunction with an interior-cell vector interpolation and a vector inner product expression for a single tetrahedron.
+The proposed diffusion discretization scheme is second-order accurate and symmetric positive-definite, including problems with material discontinuities.
+It happens to be the first symmetric polyhedral scheme for the 3D diffusion equations.
+Previously used polyhedral schemes are non-symmetric.
+It was shown numerically on test problems relevant to LANL applications that the equations for the new scheme cost far less to solve than the non-symmetric equations.
+It was also shown that the new scheme is more accurate than the old ones.
+The important advantage of the new scheme is that it can be used for various types of meshes, including nonmatching meshes and the meshes with local refinements (AMR meshes).